sparkfish/glyphcast/README.md

 # Deployment

-On push to master, a Docker image is built and pushed to a container registry via Azure DevOps to a continuously deployed cLinux Container App at https://svgtopdfservice.azurewebsites.net/.
+On push to master, a Docker image is built and pushed to a container registry via Azure DevOps to a continuously deployed Linux Container App at https://svgtopdfservice.azurewebsites.net/.

 # Roadmap